Common Installation Issues

 macOS | Checking OS Version

 Pieces Suite applications require a minimum macOS version of macOS Ventura.
-If you’re experiencing installation issues, you should first check your OS version to make sure it’s up-to-date.
+If you’re experiencing installation issues, you should check your OS version to ensure it’s up-to-date.

 To determine your Apple device’s version of macOS: